itchyny/fastinvsqrt/README.md

 itchyny (https://github.com/itchyny)

 Some codes were written by other people.
 Thank you so much.
-- The credit of the Smalltalk version goes to sumin [#2](https://github.com/itchyny/fastinvsqrt/pull/2).
+- The credit of the Smalltalk version goes to sumim [#2](https://github.com/itchyny/fastinvsqrt/pull/2).